lunzhiPenxil/OlivaDiceDocs/README.md

 ## License

-Dice!
-QQ Dice Robot for TRPG
+OlivaDice Robot for TRPG

-Copyright (C) 2018-2020 w4123溯洄 Shiki 仑质
+Copyright (C) 2018-2020 仑质

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation,